MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 The lesson we can learn from all this is **Don't Publish Interfaces Prematurely** - refactoring book.

 ### Dependency Inversion

+> One should depend upon abstractions.
+Do not depend upon concretions

 - Relatively few gripes with except for the name in object oriented programming